Sd8698621/FinTech/docoment.md

 - **KYC & AML Policy:** Draft policies to meet RBI’s Know Your Customer (KYC) and Anti-Money Laundering (AML) norms.
 - **Statutory Auditor’s Certificate:** Certifying the company’s financial position and compliance.

+For Loan Services:
+- **CIBIL Membership:** To assess customer creditworthiness.
+- **Credit Risk Management Framework:** For evaluating and mitigating lending risks.

+For FD Services:
+- **RBI Approval for Deposit Acceptance:** Specific to NBFCs that accept fixed deposits.
+- **FD Scheme Documentation:** Clearly outlined terms and conditions for fixed deposits.

+For UPI Payment Services:
+- **Payment Aggregator License:** As mandated by RBI.
+- **UPI Integration Agreements:** With NPCI for enabling UPI services.

 ---

 ## 3. Data Protection & Compliance Documents